Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Leveraging Scattering Networks for Scalable Spherical CNNs

 Spherical scattering networks are computationally scalable, rotationally equivariant, exhibit isometric invariance up to some scale, provide efficient and stable representations, and are sensitive to all signal content, including both low and high frequencies.
 Consequently, scattering networks provide a highly effective representational space for machine learning problems.
 Each set of scattering coefficients, in the parlance of CNNs, simply provides an additional channel.

-Critically, scattering networks mix signal content from high to low frequencies.
-They are therefore an ideal first layer in a hybrid spherical CNN so that subsequent layers may then operate at low-resolution where they are computationally efficient, while still capturing high-frequency signal content.
+Computation of the spherical scattering network scales as $\order(L^3)$, for bandlimit $L$, due to the adoption of fast spherical wavelet transforms \citep{mcewen:2006:fcswt,leistedt:s2let_axisym,mcewen:2013:waveletsxv,mcewen:s2let_spin}, which themselves leverage fast harmonic transforms \citep{mcewen:fssht,mcewen:so3}.
+In contrast, even the efficient spherical CNNs of \citet{cobb:efficient_generalized_s2cnn} typically scale as $\order(L^4)$.
+More critically, however, scattering networks mix signal content from high to low frequencies.
+Thus, they are an ideal first layer in a hybrid spherical CNN so that subsequent layers may then operate at low resolution, while still capturing high-frequency signal content.

 Since scattering networks use designed filters, rather than learned filters, they do not need to be trained.
 Consequently, a scattering network layer acting as the first layer of a spherical CNN can be considered as a data preprocessing stage before training.
 The outputs of the scattering network therefore need only be computed once, rather than repeatedly during training.
-Furthermore, the size of the output data of a scattering network is modest since all sets of output scattering coefficients (i.e.\ output channels) are limited to the resolution of the scaling function $L_0$ and so need only be stored at low-resolution.
+Furthermore, the size of the output data of a scattering network is modest since all sets of output scattering coefficients (i.e.\ output channels) are limited to the resolution of the scaling function $L_0$ and so need only be stored at low resolution.
 These features provide considerable computational and memory savings, allowing scattering networks to scale spherical CNNs to high resolutions.
 For example, the spherical scale-discretized wavelet transform on which the scattering network is based has so far been applied up to resolution $L=8192$ \citep{rogers:s2let_ilc_pol,rogers:s2let_ilc_temp} and higher resolutions are feasible.
-While evaluation of a scattering network at very high resolution may take some time (typically minutes or hours for a data instance when considering very high resolutions), this is not a concern since the computation is trivially parallelizable and, as mentioned, need only be computed once outside of training.
+While evaluation of a scattering network at very high resolution may take some time, this is not a concern since the computation is trivially parallelizable and need only be computed once outside of training.